News and Reports

 As the world changes, the Center for Evidence-based Policy is proud to help policymakers address new challenges and realize opportunities to improve health outcomes.
 Search our database for timely news, research reports, and other resources for the policymaking community.

-Evidence-based Innovation Award
+2025 Evidence-based Health Policy Innovation Award Winners

 Read More